Steven C. Currall

 - B.A., Psychology Baylor University | Waco, Tex.

-Steve Currall is Dean and Professor of Management in the Graduate School of Management at the University of California, Davis.
-A behavioral scientist, Currall has conducted research and taught for over two decades on organizational psychology topics such as innovation, emerging technologies, negotiation, and corporate governance.
+A behavioral scientist, Professor Steven Currall has conducted research and taught for over two decades on organizational psychology topics such as innovation, emerging technologies, negotiation, and corporate governance.
+He served as dean of the Graduate School of Management from 2009-2014.

 At the invitation of the U.S. President’s Council of Advisors on Science and Technology, Currall was a member of the Nanotechnology Technical Advisory Group.
 He has been a grantee on $21,533,893 in external funding of which over 78% came from refereed research grants from the National Science Foundation (NSF) and National Institutes of Health (NIH).